Alanis Morissette: 1994–1999: Jagged Little Pill and Supposed Former Infatuation Junkie

 After the success of "You Oughta Know", the album's other hits helped send Jagged Little Pill to the top of the charts.
 "All I Really Want" and "Hand in My Pocket" followed, and the fourth U.S. single, "Ironic", became Morissette's biggest hit.
 "You Learn" and "Head over Feet", the fifth and sixth singles, kept Jagged Little Pill (1995) in the top 20 on the Billboard 200 albums chart for more than a year.
 Jagged Little Pill sold more than 16 million copies in the U.S.; it sold 33 million worldwide, making it the second biggest-selling album by a female artist (behind Shania Twain's Come On Over).

 Morissette's popularity grew significantly in Canada, where the album was certified twelve times platinum and produced four RPM chart-toppers: "Hand in My Pocket", "Ironic", "You Learn", and "Head over Feet".
 The album was also a bestseller in Australia and the United Kingdom.

 Morissette's success with Jagged Little Pill (1995) was credited with opening doors for female singers such as Meredith Brooks, Tracy Bonham and Patti Rothberg, and later Avril Lavigne and Pink.
-She was criticized for collaborating with producer and supposed image-maker Ballard, and her previous disco pop albums also proved a hindrance for her respectability.
 Morissette and the album won six Juno Awards in 1996: Album of the Year, Single of the Year ("You Oughta Know"), Female Vocalist of the Year, Songwriter of the Year and Best Rock Album.
 At the 16th Brit Awards she won Brit Award for International Breakthrough Act.
 At the 38th Annual Grammy Awards in 1996, she won Best Female Rock Vocal Performance, Best Rock Song (both for "You Oughta Know"), Best Rock Album and Album of the Year.

-At the 1996 MTV Video Music Awards, she also won Best New Artist in a Video and Best Female Video, and was nominated for Viewer's Choice, Best Direction in a Video and Video of the Year.
-All nominations were for the video of Ironic.
-She performed instead "Your House".
+"Ironic" got the instant success, though the lyrics were heavily criticized for their malapropism, and the music video received 6 nominations at the 1996 MTV Video Music Awards, where it won Best New Artist in a Video, Best Female Video and Best Editing in a Video (won by Scott Gray, Editor), and was also nominated for Viewer's Choice, Best Direction in a Video and Video of the Year.
+Rather than perform that song at the ceremony, Morrisette performed "Your House" instead, which is homage to Joni Mitchell.
+The song was also nominated for two 1997 Grammy Awards—Record of the Year and Best Music Video, Short Form—and won Single of the Year at the 1997 Juno Awards, where she also won Songwriter of the Year and the International Achievement Award.

-Following the album release in 1995, Morissette embarked on an 18-month world tour in support of Jagged Little Pill, beginning in small clubs and ending in large venues.
-Taylor Hawkins, who later joined the Foo Fighters, was the tour's drummer and Radiohead joined as the opening act in the summer of 1996.
-"Ironic" was nominated for two 1997 Grammy Awards—Record of the Year and Best Music Video, Short Form—and won Single of the Year at the 1997 Juno Awards, where Morissette also won Songwriter of the Year and the International Achievement Award.
+Morissette embarked on an 18-month world tour in support of Jagged Little Pill, beginning in small clubs and ending in large venues.
+Taylor Hawkins, who later joined the Foo Fighters, was the tour's drummer.
+Radiohead joined as the opening act in mid-1996.
 The video Jagged Little Pill, Live, which was co-directed by Morissette and is about the bulk of her tour won a 1998 Grammy Award for Best Music Video, Long Form.